I'm a performance artist and writer based in Oakland, California.

 Outside of my performance practice, I spend my time teaching English at a community college in the Bay Area.

-I am particularly interesting in making new performance connections in the Bay Area, so feel free to get in touch.
+I am particularly interested in making new performance connections in the Bay Area, so feel free to get in touch.